amira-creator/AirBnB_clone/README.md

 It will contain:
-put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances
+put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel